trimstray/nginx-admins-handbook/doc/RULES.md

   > An ordinary web server supports the `HEAD`, `GET` and `POST` methods to retrieve static and dynamic content.
 Other (e.g. `OPTIONS`, `TRACE`) methods should not be supported on public web servers, as they increase the attack surface.

+  > However, some of the API (e.g. RESTful APIs) uses also other methods.
+In addition to the following protection, application architects should also verify incoming requests and methods.

 ###### Example

 ```nginx